 What the HubSpot Slack Integration Actually Does

 The native HubSpot Slack integration is a two-way connection between a HubSpot portal and a Slack workspace, built and maintained by HubSpot.
-It does four useful things that are worth being clear about, because most teams use only one or two of them and miss the rest.
+It does four useful things, and most teams use only one or two of them.

 Most teams set up the first one, ignore the rest, and end up disappointed.
 The integration earns its keep when you use the workflow path for notifications and at least one of the reverse-direction features for capture.